Country Details For Madagascar

 Tobacco Packaging and Labeling: The law requires a photo or color image to cover at least 50 percent of the front surface of the tobacco packaging unit, as well as a text warning covering at least 50 percent of the lower part of the rear surface of the packaging unit.
 With respect to rotation, four textual warnings with corresponding photos or images are to be used simultaneously for no longer than one year.
 Misleading packaging and labeling, including terms such as light and mild and other signs, is prohibited.

 Roadmap to Tobacco Control Legislation: Madagascar enacted tobacco control legislation through Interministerial Order No. 18171 Laying Down the Rules on Industrialization, Importation, Marketing and Consumption of Tobacco Products in Madagascar, which went into effect in October 2003.
-The packaging and labeling provisions of the initial legislation were subsequently amended by Decree No. 2010-1008 Concerning Packaging and Labeling of Tobacco Products for Sale in Madagascar in December 2010; Interministerial Order No. 14.762/2012 Setting the Procedures for the Implementation of Decree No. 2010-1008 in October 2012; and Administrative Order No. 23994/2014 Amending and Supplementing Certain Provisions in Administrative Order No. 14.762/2012 in July 2014.
-The latter provides the current contents of the pictorial health warnings required on tobacco product packaging and labeling.
+The packaging and labeling provisions of the initial legislation were subsequently amended by Decree No. 2010-1008 Concerning Packaging and Labeling of Tobacco Products for Sale in Madagascar in December 2010; Interministerial Order No. 14.762/2012 Setting the Procedures for the Implementation of Decree No. 2010-1008 in October 2012; Administrative Order No. 23994/2014 in July 2014; and Administrative Order No. 31.701/2015 in October 2016.
+The most recent order provides the current contents of the pictorial health warnings required on tobacco product packaging and labeling.
 Interministerial Administrative Order No. 29.511/2013 Concerning the Prohibition of Smoking in All Indoor or Enclosed Places that Constitute Workplaces, Public Places and Public Transportation entered into effect in October 2014 and prohibits smoking in all indoor public places, indoor workplaces, and on public transport.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.